LiterallyTheOne/my_posts/5_decorator_in_python.md

 of the `decorated` function that we call it `wrapper`. in `wrapper`, we check if every vertex is less than the sum of the other two.
-Then we execute the `decorated` function and finally we return the result.
+Then we execute the `decorated` function and finally, we return the result.

 If we run our function with values of `a=2,b=2,c=3`, we are going to have `7` as a result.
-But if we run our function with values of `a=1,b=1,c=3`, we are getting an `Exeption` that we defined in `if` statement in our `wrapper`.
+But if we run our function with values of `a=1,b=1,c=3`, we are getting an `Exception` that we defined in the `if` statement in our `wrapper`.

 ## Decorator with class